 The DSpace Maven build process constructs a full DSpace installation template directory structure containing a series of web applications.
-The results are placed in [dspace-source]/dspace/target/dspace-[version]-build.dir/.
+The results are placed in [dspace-source]/dspace/target/dspace-installer/.
 The process works as follows:

-- · All the DSpace source code is compiled, and/or automatically downloaded from the Maven Central code/libraries repository. - A full DSpace "installation template" folder is built in [dspace-source]/dspace/target/dspace-[version]-build.dir/ - This DSpace "installation template" folder has a structure identical to the Installed Directory Layout ant -D [dspace]/config/dspace.cfg update
+- All the DSpace source code is compiled, and/or automatically downloaded from the Maven Central code/libraries repository. - A full DSpace "installation template" folder is built in [dspace-source]/dspace/target/dspace-installer/ - This DSpace "installation template" folder has a structure identical to the Installed Directory Layout ant -D [dspace]/config/dspace.cfg update

-In order to then install & deploy DSpace from this "installation template" folder, you must run the following from [dspace-source]/dspace/target/dspace-[version]-build.dir/:
+In order to then install & deploy DSpace from this "installation template" folder, you must run the following from [dspace-source]/dspace/target/dspace-installer/:

-Please see the Installation instructions for more details about the Installation process.
+Please see the Installing DSpace instructions for more details about the Installation process.